 Set on the eastern slopes of Table Mountain, the 530 hectare estate is a combination of natural forest and the South African speciality - fynbos.

-36 hectares make up the central landscaped garden area, where you can walk, bring a picnic, or sit in one of the cafes or restaurants, and enjoy the peace and beauty of the area.
+A total of 36 hectares make up the central landscaped garden area, where you can walk, bring a picnic, or sit in one of the cafes or restaurants, and enjoy the peace and beauty of the area.
 Outdoor concerts are often held during the summer.

 There are are over 6,000 plant species to enjoy, laid out in different gardens, including the Protea Garden showcasing many species of the national flower of South Africa, the protea (proteaceae).